Born: February 25, 1919

 Died: January 11, 2016

 Monford Merrill Irvin was born February 25, 1919 in Haleburg, Alabama and grew up in Orange, New Jersey.
 One of 13 brothers and sisters, Monte moved north with his family to Orange in the mid-1920s.
+Among the extended family that made the trip north was his nephew, Harvey Grimsley, who would become a standou football player for Rutgers.
 He became a standout in baseball, football, basketball and track for East Orange High, earning four varsity letters in each of his four years.
 He stood 6’1” and was a rock-solid 190 pounds.
 His size, speed and quickness made him a demon on the football field, and his strong arm enabled him to set a schoolboy record in the javelin throw.